Interpreting is an essential service in today’s increasingly global market.

 When facilitating a conversation, the interpreter should not be addressed directly.
 The interpreter is acting as a mouthpiece for both parties, not as an active participant in the discussion.

 Though the process may seem intimidating at first glance, finding and working with an interpreter has many short-term and long-term benefits.
-By taking advantage of professional interpreting, you can educate your peers, facilitate business deals and establish lasting relationships with people you wouldn’t normally be able to communicate with.
+By taking advantage of professional interpreting services like those provided by Accredited Language, you can educate your peers, facilitate business deals, and establish lasting relationships with people you wouldn’t normally be able to communicate with.

-If you require professional interpretation, contact Accredited Language to learn about our in-person and remote interpreting services.
+If you require professional interpretation, contact Accredited Language to learn about our in-person and remote interpreting services available in more than 200 languages and dialects.